kral2/macos-scripts/system-config/ansibled/README.md

 # Baking a fresh macOS system

-Notes about what's needed to setup a brand new operating system.
+Notes about what's needed to set up a brand new operating system.

 > :warning: these playbooks are still experimental, not idempotent at the moment.
 Particularly true for the `install_gui_apps.yaml` playbook.